Attendance

 Make routine dental and medical appointments outside of school time or at weekends.

-Take family holidays during the school holiday.
+Take family holidays during the school holidays.
 We are unable to authorise term time holidays, this can lead to fines/prosecution.

 Try to attend parents’ evenings and school events.
 Take an interest in their school work, including helping with homework.
 If they know it matters to you it will matter to them.